jaredmdunn/wherever-we-go/06_running-the-game/02_npcs.md

 ## Talents

-Talents represent things an NPC is especially good at—skills, training, magical gifts, or unusual advantages.
+Talents represent things an NPC is especially good at: skills, training, magical gifts, or unusual advantages.
 Talents work like PC talents: when a talent is clearly relevant to an action, add the talent die to the roll.

 Give most side NPCs **1-3 talents**.
 Keep them broad and evocative rather than narrow and technical.